Homemade Arroz con Pollo

 showing how to make Arroz con Pollo by adding tomato paste, diced tomatoes, bay leaves to chicken and rice

-Nestle chicken into the rice in a single layer, cover, and transfer to the oven.
-Bake 20-25 minutes OR until chicken registers 175 degrees, the rice is tender and most of the liquid is absorbed.
+Bring to a simmer, nestle chicken into the rice in a single layer, cover, and transfer to the oven. ย Bake 20-25 minutes OR until chicken registers 175 degrees, the rice is tender and most of the liquid is absorbed.

 showing how to make Arroz con Pollo by adding chicken thighs and chicken drumsticks on top of rice